-Only 42 years old, the University of Regina has established itself as an institution that thinks outside the box.
+Only 43 years old, the University of Regina has established itself as an institution that thinks outside the box.
 It was the ﬁrst university in Western Canada to offer co-op studies, and the province’s ﬁrst green roof was constructed on top of its Research and Innovation Centre.
 That innovative spirit is also reﬂected in its guarantee that, if a grad doesn’t ﬁnd a career-related job within six months, the university will pay for an extra year’s tuition.
 Internships and work placements are incorporated into many programs.
-Students in journalism, for instance, are guaranteed a 13-week paid media internship as part of their studies.
+Students in journalism, for instance, are guaranteed a 13-week paid media internship.
 The campus is situated in the heart of Regina’s Wascana Centre, one of the largest urban parks in North America.
 Home to a lake and ample green space, it’s an ideal place for jogging, cycling, skating and skiing.
 To help students avoid the harsh winter weather, all the buildings are connected.
-The U of R is increasingly diverse, with more than 14 per cent of its students coming from other countries.
-“Over the past five years we have doubled the number of international students on campus—something that enriches the educational experience for everyone at the University of Regina,” says president Vianne Timmons.
+The U of R is diverse, with more than 14 per cent of its students coming from other countries.
+“Since 2009, we have more than doubled the number of international students and nearly doubled the number of Indigenous students—something that enriches the educational experience for everyone at the University of Regina,” says president Vianne Timmons.

 • Creative Technologies: This interdisciplinary fine arts program brings together technology, science and art.
-Intended for students who wish to explore new mediums for their creativity.
+It’s intended for students who wish to explore new mediums of creativity.

 |Engineering: 70% to 80%

 |1,446 (802 reserved for first years)||Graduation: 56.6%